virtual-labs/exp-process-life-cycle-iiith/experiment/procedure.md

 We have 6 components:

 * Instruction box
-* Ready e: where the live processes will be placed
+* Ready pool: Where the live processes will be placed
-* CPU:where the process in execution is placed
+* CPU: where the process in execution is placed
-* I/O queue:where the process will go if the process has any I/O calles where it will wait for data collection.
+* I/O pool: where the process will go if the process has any I/O calls.
-* Completed queue:This is where all the completed processes are placed
+* Completed pool: This is where all the completed processes are placed.
-* Controls : This is where all the buttons that the you can play with are placed.
+* Controls: This is where all the buttons that the you can play with are placed.

 We have 6 controls:
 * Create Process and put it in Ready Pool